Patacones Costa Rican Mashed Plantains

 What Are Patacones?

-Patacones are green plantains cut into thick slices, fried until tender, then mashed into circles and refried.
+Patacones are green plantains cut into thick slices, fried until tender, then mashed into circles and fried again.
 They are golden brown, a little bit hard, and can be as small as 2” in diameter to as large as 6” in diameter (depending on the size of the plantain.)

-In Costa Rica, patacones are most often eaten as appetizers or as a side dish, with dipping sauces such as salsa rosada, refried black bean dip, guacamole or Costa Rican chimichurri.
-Yu can even sometimes find the patacones topped with traditional Costa Rican ceviche.
+In Costa Rica, patacones are most often eaten as appetizers or as a side dish, with dipping sauces such as salsa rosada, refried black bean dip, guacamole, or even Costa Rican chimichurri.
+You can even sometimes find the patacones topped with traditional Costa Rican ceviche.

 It’s becoming increasingly popular in Costa Rica to serve patacones in a similar style to a Mexican tostada or even an open-faced sandwich topped with ceviche, beef in red sauce, or shredded chicken.

 It is important to note that patacones (or tostones) as they are called in many Latin American countries, are extremely popular throughout Latin America.
-So even if you aren’t in Costa Rica, make sure to check out the variations all over the world (I especially love the tostones in Puerto Rico!)
+So even if you aren’t in Costa Rica, check out the variations worldwide (I especially love the tostones in Puerto Rico!)

 Printable recipe below